zsmihai/qchack_part2only/Mastermind/README.md

 ```
 Mastermind is a decision problem that given a set of guesses and the number of black and white pegs scored for each guess, is there exist one secret pattern that generate the exact scores.

+The main Q# Library is structured similarly to a Kata, where the implementation was broken down into relatively small bits.

 ## Prerequisites ##

 - The Microsoft [Quantum Development Kit](https://docs.microsoft.com/azure/quantum/install-overview-qdk/).